CptFalcon95/Falcon-cloud-storage/README.md

 * For development purposes the npm packages `gulp-cli` and `nodemon` are required, and should install with the rest

 ## Limitations
-Supported file extensions for upload will be: png, jpg, jpeg, docx, doc, avi, mp4, mp3, odt, ods, odp, ppt, pptx, zip, tar, xls, xlsx, 7z, wav, md.
+Supported file extensions for upload will be: png, jpg, jpeg, docx, doc, avi, mp4, mp3, odt, ods, odp, ppt, pptx, zip, tar, xls, xlsx, 7z, wav

 ## Start